Water Softener Size Calculator

 Should I enter ppm or grains per gallon?

-Use the unit shown on your water test.
-Ppm as calcium carbonate is converted to gpg with the 17.1 ppm per gpg relationship.
+Use the unit shown on the water test.
+The calculator converts ppm as CaCO3 to gpg with the 17.1 ppm per gpg relationship before calculating effective hardness and grain load.

 The same resin volume delivers different usable capacity at different salt doses.
-Lower salt dose saves salt but may require a larger nominal size for the same cycle.
+Efficient 6 lb/cu ft uses less salt per regeneration but provides fewer usable grains than the balanced or high-capacity settings.

 Glossary: